Operation Freedom Deal: Cambodian deaths caused by U.S. bombing

 Judith Banister and E. Paige Johnson described 275,000 war deaths as "the highest mortality that we can justify".
 Patrick Heuveline states that "Subsequent reevaluations of the demographic data situated the death toll for the [civil war] in the order of 300,000 or less".
 Of these civil war deaths, Sliwinski estimates that approximately 17.1% can be attributed to U.S. bombing, noting that this is far behind the leading causes of death, as the U.S. bombing was concentrated in under-populated border areas.
 Ben Kiernan attributes 50,000 to 150,000 deaths to the U.S. bombing.
-Kiernan's work before 1978, especially his work with the publication News from Kampuchea, was criticised as pro-Khmer Rouge when the Cambodian genocide was ongoing.
+In the 1970s, conservative columnists alleged that Kiernan was pro-Khmer Rouge, but his work subsequently passed university peer review.
 According to former diplomat Larry Clinton Thompson, 150,000 seems to be the best estimate.

 Another impact of the U.S. bombing and the Cambodian civil war was the destruction of homes and livelihood of many people.
 This was a large contributor to the refugee crisis in Cambodia with two million people—more than 25 percent of the population—displaced from rural areas into cities, especially Phnom Penh which grew from about 600,000 in 1970 to an estimated population of nearly 2 million by 1975.
 The Cambodian government estimated that more than 20 percent of property in the country had been destroyed during the war.

 The legacy of unexploded bombs has had a long-term impact on agriculture in the affected areas.
 More fertile soil is often softer, and thus bombs impacting such soil are less likely to explode.
 Farmers in formerly bombed regions often work less fertile soil due to the perceived risk of uncovering unexploded bombs.